hackclub/hackclub/GUIDELINES.md

 A logical unit of change can be thought of as completion of a single task.

-A good way to figure out if you are not adhereing to this rule is to tell yourself what you changed ("I added a picture of a donkey to the twilio workshop").
+A good way to figure out if you are not adhering to this rule is to tell yourself what you changed ("I added a picture of a donkey to the Twilio workshop").
 If you find yourself having multiple statements in this description then you have made your commit too big.